vladzimmerl/mcmeet-website/README.md

 ## Description:
 McMeet is a web application that lets members create one-time or recurring meetings, that other members, or non-members can register to attend.

-## Instructions to Run the Application

-1. ssh into our group's remote (mern) account (group 17)

-2. cd into ~/COMP307Project/frontend and run 'npm start'

-3. create another session in separate terminal, and ssh into the remote once again from there

-4. cd into ~/COMP307Project/backend and run 'npm start' so both processes run side by side

-5. access the website (on a mcgill wifi/vpn): http://fall2024-comp307-group17.cs.mcgill.ca:3000

 ## Features:

 ### Create Booking: